SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 <h3>Methods</h3>

-Our approach was to split all the sub-Tasks into seperate "methods", in order to be independent to any given sequence.
-Of course, there is an init-Sequence which was given by the task.
+Our approach was to split all of the sub-tasks into separate methods to make them independent of any given sequence.
+However, there is an initialization sequence that was provided by the task.

 ![flowchart](https://user-images.githubusercontent.com/131485125/234347707-d8d07b28-8fe2-4b5c-8b70-358c335a7c51.png)

-In the flowchart above, you can see 3 times the process "camera action".
-This means, that a specific camera job is loaded to the camera, executed and the results are received.
-More about the camera (vision) jobs in the next paragraphs.
+In the flowchart above, you can see that the process 'camera action' is repeated three times.
+This indicates that a specific camera job is loaded onto the camera, executed, and the results are received.
+More information about the camera (vision) jobs will be provided in the next paragraphs.

 <h3>Vision System: Board localisation</h3>
 We used the Cognex Vision framework in order to locate the taskboard and its orientation.
 In detail, we generated several different "jobs", which got called by ABB's rapid-code.